Call us free on 0800 0853 823

-‘Can you treat gum disease at home?’ is a question commonly posed to dentists within the UK.
-It’s important to visit your dentist if you spot any early signs of gum disease, so you can take steps to rectify the issue as quickly as possible.
-However, if you’re unable to find an appointment, you may want to consider trying some home remedies in the meantime.
+It’s important to visit your dentist if you spot any early signs of gum disease, so they can take steps to rectify the issue as quickly as possible.
+However, if you’re unable to find an appointment quickly, you may consider several gum disease treatments at home to prevent the condition from getting worse.

 Gum disease (otherwise known as periodontal disease) is one of the most common oral health issues in the UK, with the NHS estimating that most adults suffer from the disease.
 Because of how widespread the condition is, we’ve created this guide to give you a greater understanding of how you can manage gum disease at home.